chrisljiang/codeTrainer/README.md

 The `--code` flag followed by an arguement is to signal what type of code to use the trainer with on the current run.
 It needs an argument if the flag is used, otherwise it defaults to braille.

-The `--mode` flag is similar to the `--code` flag and needs an argument if used.
-Currently, only `encode` is implemented which weirdly refers to the computer encoding the character and you having to decipher it.
+The `--mode` flag followed by an argument is similar to the `--code` flag.
+It signals if the user wants to encode or decode.
+It needs an argument if the flag is used, otherwise it defaults to decode.

+The `--style` flag followed by an argument is to choose the characters used to print the encoded characters.
+For example braille in unicode prints the actual unicode braille characters, but many fonts do not have these characters, so the ascii variant prints dots across three lines instead of as a single character.
+It needs an argument if the flag is used, otherwise it defaults to unicode.